Fixed Deposit Nominees

 check free credit score

-The longer the term, higher is the interest rate.
-The smaller banks are now providing higher rates on fixed deposits to attract more investors.
+1. The fixed deposits have a maturity date chosen by the investor, with terms ranging from 7 days to 10 years.
+The longer the term, higher is the interest rate, and smaller banks are offering higher rates to attract investors.

-There are two types of scheme under fixed deposit: Cumulative, the fixed interest is payable in a quarter or on a yearly basis, but it is paid only at the end of the tenure.
-Under Non-cumulative scheme, the interest is paid quarterly, annually or every month.
+1. Fixed deposits come in two schemes: Cumulative, where interest is payable quarterly or yearly but paid at the end of the tenure, and Non-cumulative, where interest is paid quarterly, annually or every month.
+Those needing regular income can choose non-cumulative schemes.

-It is important to appoint a nominee for all your assets so that the assets reach the right person in the event of your death.
-The nominee you select must be a reliable person who can take care of the asset.
-So while you open a fixed deposit account, the bank asks you to mention the nominee.
+1. It is important to appoint a nominee so the assets reach the right person in case of death.
+The bank asks for the nominee details while opening a fixed deposit account.

 1. He has no right over your money unless specified under the will or if he inherits the money.